checkr/oauth-reference-integration/README.md

 ## Run tests

-Run the following commands to run tests for both the backend and frontend.
+Run the following commands to run tests for the backend and frontend.

 ```shell
 yarn test:backend